JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Replaces the extension of a file name with a new extension.
 If the file name does not contain an extension, the extension will be attached to the end of the string.

 ```
-FUNCTION AfxPathRenameExtension (BYREF wszPath AS CONST WSTRING, BYREF wszExt AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathRenameExtension (BYREF wszPath AS CONST WSTRING, BYREF wszExt AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |